smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 >**NOTE**: Each stateful VM with a new Persistent Volume Claim (PVC) requires a new Persistent Volume (PV) to be created.
 See more in the [limitations section](#limitations).
 Also, CDI needs two PVs when creating a PVC and loading a VM image from the qcow2 file: one PV for the actual PVC to be created and one PV to translate the qcow2 image to raw input.

+>**NOTE**: An issue appears when the CDI upload pod is deployed with Kube-OVN CNI, the deployed pods readiness probe fails and pod is never in ready state.
+It is advised that the user uses other CNI such as Calico CNI when using CDI with OpenNESS.

   1. Create a persistent volume for the VM:

       - Edit the sample yaml with the hostname of the node: